Types of Splunk licenses

 Licenses for search heads (for distributed search)

 A search head is a Splunk instance that distributes searches to other Splunk indexers.
-Search heads don't usually index any data locally, but you will still want to use a license to restrict access to them.
+Although search heads don't usually index any data locally, you will still want to use a license to restrict access to them.